DanielRabl/libtw2/doc/map.md

 Things to keep in mind:
 1. When an item type appears in `datafile.item_types`, it means that there must be at least one item of that type
-2. With the exception fo the UUID Index, the first item of an item type will have `id` = 0 and from there it will count up
+2. With the exception of the UUID Index, the first item of an item type will have `id` = 0 and from there it will count up

 UUID item types
 ---------------